 There is just something about hidden veggies muffins...
 I don't know about you, but I love the idea of eating a small cake that is actually good for me!

 Plus, the the cheddar brings a delicious cheesy taste to these healthy veggie muffins you simply won't be able to resist.
 I mean, isn't Cheese and Spinach a match-made in heaven?
-It is always a winning combo for savoury bakes like my Spinach and Feta Quiche or Spinach and Ricotta Rolls!
+It is always a winning combo for savoury bakes like my Spinach and Feta Quiche, some Spinach and Ricotta Rolls or these Spanakopita Triangles!

 Savoury muffins also make awesome healthy lunchbox muffins for kids that adults will love just as much.
 Just like my Goat's Cheese and Zucchini Muffins, these savoury bites fit perfectly in the lunchbox, can be made ahead and even frozen to help you meal prep!